makssydorovych/social-network/README.md

 Implemented a small general chat for all users on web sockets.
 As for the layout, used grid-layout and flex for better responsibility, and preproc SCSS.
 You can also login and test this project.
-Used technologies of old projects like class components with HOC's.
+Used technologies of old projects like class components.

 ### Technologies